-- Panoramio: photo-sharing website carrying millions of geolocated images uploaded to a Google Maps layer.
+- Panoramio: a photo-sharing website carrying millions of geolocated images uploaded to a Google Maps layer.

 - United States ZIP Codes: an online map of the United States categorized according to ZIP code.
 Users are able to search for a specific ZIP code, or can explore the map for information about different ZIP codes.

-- Wikimapia: crowsourced version of Google maps containing points of interest and descriptions.
+- Wikimapia: a crowsourced version of Google maps containing points of interest and descriptions.

 Is a particular image a real depiction of what's happening?